 What if there are issues with the property that the seller tells their agent (before or after becoming a dual agent) but are not necessarily mandatory disclosures; e.g., the neighbors are really noisy; in the summer, you can smell the horse farm three blocks away; behind the trees are high tension power lines?
 Not only is the agent not obligated to disclose these factors to their homebuyer client, but they are actually forbidden because that would breach their duty of confidentiality to their seller client.

-Massachusetts, as well as New Hampshire, allows dual agency.
+Massachusetts, New Hampshire, and Rhode Island all allow a form dual agency.
 In order to work as a dual agent, the agent must provide a separate dual agency disclosure, and the client must consent in writing to dual agency.

-In order to avoid having to disclose dual agency conflicts and obtain written consent, many states, including Massachusetts and New Hampshire, allow real estate companies to "designate" a real estate agent at the brokerage to represent the seller and a different real estate agent at the same company to represent a potential homebuyer in the same transaction.
+In order to avoid having to disclose dual agency conflicts and obtain written consent, many states, including Massachusetts, New Hampshire, and Rhode Island, allow real estate companies to "designate" a real estate agent at the brokerage to represent the seller and a different real estate agent at the same company to represent a potential homebuyer in the same transaction.

 If you want undivided loyalty and a real estate buyer agent that will always keep your best interests first and foremost, you should work with an exclusive buyer agent.
 Only an exclusive buyer agent, who works for a real estate company that doesn't list properties for sale or represent sellers, can guarantee that they will never practice dual agency or designated buyer agency.
 Only a brokerage that practices exclusive buyer ageny can guarantee it will provide the full range of fiduciary duties throughout your home search and home-buying process.

 Client: Kailee C.